After 15 years, lawsuit against UBS over Enron collapse is dismissed

 He is eligible for release in February 2019, federal prison records show, after having his sentence shortened to 14 years from 24 years in 2013.

-Kenneth Lay, Skilling's predecessor and successor as CEO, was also convicted of fraud but died in 2006 before he could be sentenced.
+Kenneth Lay, Skilling's predecessor and successor as chief executive, was also convicted of fraud, but died in 2006 before he could be sentenced.